Rike Kumler Co.: History

 1923 – Thanksgiving Day, Rike’s kicks off the Christmas shopping season with a parade – one year before Macy’s in New York – ending at the store’s Toyland with characters in costume and Santa coming down through a chimney.

 1942 – Rike’s suspends the parade because of the world war.

 1943 – John Patterson's National Cash Register New York office windows installed animated Christmas displays called “Rike's Winterland Wonderland Windows”.

 1945 – Frederick Rike brings these displays to his department store in Dayton, Ohio.
 Children lose their minds annually as families flock to the shopping district over these displays until 1991 when the store closed.

 1947 - Frederick H. Rike dies and his son, David L. Rike takes over as head of the department store.

 1959 – Rike’s joins Federated Department Stores, moving control of the store away from Dayton.

 1963 – Rike’s is the focus of local civil rights demonstrations – led by the Dayton branch of the Congress Of Racial Equality – because of its hiring policies.
 Rike's, from its beginning would only hire white employees for public facing positions.
 Only a few behind the scene service workers would be non-white Daytonians.

 1982 – Rike’s merges with Shillito’s to become Shillito-Rike’s.
-Local patrons understand this as the demise of Rike's even though the commuity was assured that it was not.
+Local patrons understand this as the demise of Rike's even though the community was assured that it was not.

 1986 – Shillito-Rike’s becomes Lazarus.
 After 133 years as Dayton’s elite department store, The Rike family name is no longer associated publicly with any store.

 1999 – Unlike its namesake, Lazarus' department store did not revive after its passing and the building at the corner of Second and Main Streets for 88 years was taken down.
 The implosion was a major spectacle.